MiguelAntola/Portfolio/README.md

 # Work Experience
 Finance Intern @ Nicholas & Company
-- Revised old customer contracts finding inefficiencies in the process and saved $30,000.
+- Revised old customer contracts finding inefficiencies by using economic methods and saved $30,000 in the process.

 # Projects
 Masters Project